 Did Johnny Yuma, the Rebel

 He’d been pushed enough.

 The rebel, Johnny Yuma.

-Following the cancellation of The Rebel, Nick Adams starred in Saints and Sinners on NBC from 1962 to 1963 (it was canceled after less than twenty episodes).
+Following the cancellation of The Rebel, Nick Adams starred in Saints and Sinners on NBC from 1962 to 1963.
 In 1963 he was nominated for an Academy Award for his work in Twilight of Honor but lost.
 Shortly thereafter, his career took a nosedive.
 Nick Adams was found dead in his home in Los Angeles on February 7th, 1968.
-He was thirty-six years old.
+He was 36 years old.

-A coroner's report determined that he either intentionally or accidentally overdosed on medication for treatment of nervous disorders and alcoholism .
-The inquiry over his death was closed on March 2nd, certified as "accidental-suicidal and undetermined" .
-Some 2,000 mourners were at his funeral in Berwick, Pennsylvania where he was given a military funeral (Adams had served in the Coast Guard) .Due to his role in Rebel Without A Cause, Adams is sometimes listed alongside James Dean, Natalie Wood and Sal Mineo as victims of a "curse" relating to the film.
-Those three died relatively young and under unusual circumstances: Dean was killed in a car crash, Wood in a drowning accident, and Mineo was stabbed to death .
+A coroner’s report determined that he either intentionally or accidentally overdosed on medication for treatment of nervous disorders and alcoholism .
+The inquiry over his death was closed on March 2nd, certified as “accidental-suicidal and undetermined” .
+Some 2,000 mourners were at his funeral in Berwick, Pennsylvania where he was given a military funeral due to his Coast Guard service .Due to his role in Rebel Without A Cause, Adams is sometimes listed alongside James Dean, Natalie Wood and Sal Mineo as victims of a “curse” relating to the film.
+Those three died relatively young and under unusual circumstances: Dean was killed in a car crash, Wood in a drowning accident, and Mineo was stabbed to death.

 3 Adams, Val.
 “Heflin Will Star on ‘Playhouse 90’.”
 New York Times.
 8 May 1959: 55.

 4 Smith, Cecil.
 “The TV Scene: The Rebel Coming With Hit Material.”